-- Requires problem partitioning, communication, synchronization - Knowledge of machine characteristics is important - you might realize, if you just use it!
+- Requires problem partitioning, communication, synchronization - Knowledge of machine characteristics is important - In particular, understanding data movement! - than you might realize, if you just use it efficiently!

-I suspect you will find that modern computers have tremendously more processing power than
+I suspect you will find that modern computers have tremendously more processing power

 Welcome to CS149!